 According to an article written by the Los Angeles Times, California is leading the nation as the most dangerous place for pedestrians between 2013 and 2015, with at least 700 people killed annually throughout that three-year period.
 The most recent data from 2017 is just as alarming, as 134 pedestrians were killed.
 The Governor’s Highway Safety Association (GHSA) also noted that pedestrian deaths climbed by 16 percent throughout the country in 2016, which suggests the problem could be nationwide.

 For California residents, these numbers are not surprising.
 This data only reinforces what many of us already know: California is a dangerous place for a pedestrian, especially at night.
 Hit and runs are a serious safety issue within the country, especially in Los Angeles.
 The city has reported nearly 20,000 hit and runs every year.
 In short, pedestrians account for about a third of all traffic fatalities, a shocking number that is almost triple the national average.

 Fortunately, California offers protection for pedestrians who are wounded after a pedestrian accident.
 If you or a loved one was injured in a pedestrian crash in Los Angeles, you may be entitled to receive compensation.
-Our experienced pedestrian accident lawyers at West Coast Trial Lawyers will recover all the compensation you deserve so that you can focus on your recovery and on the ones you care most about.
+Our experienced Los Angeles pedestrian accident attorneys at West Coast Trial Lawyers will help recover all the compensation you deserve so that you can focus on your recovery and on the ones you care most about.

 What Are California’s Pedestrian Laws?